 - Why?
 Why is this the best equipment for the job?

 If you are planning to buy or rent scissor lifts, Equipment Depot is your most reliable source for finding the best fit.
-As the largest independent material handling and rental source in the nation, we offer a wide variety of industry-leading brands.
+As the largest independently-operated material handling and rental source in the nation, we offer a wide variety of industry-leading brands.

 Visit our website to learn more about our scissor lift options.